 Of course, there are a few disadvantages to consider before investing in Ethereum.
 Here are some of the most common drawbacks.

 Since Ethereum is essentially digital assets technology, there are more complexities involved when you invest in this digital currency.
-Because Ethereum is an advanced ledger and platform for developing apps, there’s more chance of the technology incurring breakdowns and bugs.
-This has made the technology a bit slower to scale up than competitors like Bitcoin.
+Because Ethereum is an advanced ledger and platform for developing apps, there’s a greater chance of the technology incurring breakdowns and bugs.
+This has made the technology a bit slower to scale up.

-Ethereum has the same risks as all investments
+3) Ethereum carries the same risks as all investments

 Although the technology behind Ethereum is unrivaled and exciting, the Ethereum virtual machine still isn’t a risk-free investment.
 Cryptocurrencies are especially volatile, which means they might experience extreme profits, as well as losses.
 Investors are still learning about cryptocurrencies and how they work, and past patterns make understanding Ethereum’s possible growth rather difficult.
 For this reason, many investors might skip cryptocurrency altogether and invest in stocks, ETFs, or mutual bonds with more predictability.